 After adjusting the comparable sales prices to compare equally to the subject, the sales are reduced to common units of comparison for further analysis.
 The units of comparison selected depend on the type of property being appraised.
-The comparables have been analyzed on a price per square foot site basis which is a common unit of comparison for properties such as the subject.
+The comparables have been analyzed on a price per site square foot basis as the typical unit of comparison for properties such as the subject.
 The comparable properties are then adjusted for locational, physical and economic differences as indicated.